johnlaudun/jln/teaching/courses/432/index.md

 ###  Texts

-A great deal of the readings are scholarly in nature and will be available either as links to JSTOR and Project Muse or through the course’s Moodle site, either as PDFs or as links to sites.
-In addition to the on-line materials, there is at least one book required for this course.
+A great deal of the readings are scholarly in nature and will be available either as links to JSTOR and Project Muse or through Teams, either as PDFs or as links to sites.
+In addition to the on-line materials, there is at least one book required for this course:

 Shifman, Limor.
 2014. _Memes in Digital Culture_.
 MIT Press.

 Please arrange to purchase the book through your preferred vendor.
 (Please make sure you have a complete version of the book and can access it readily.)
 Depending upon the make-up of the class and emergent interests, there may be a second book to purchase, so be sure to set aside a portion of your budget for that expense, in addition to the cost of printing other materials as needed.
+I strongly recommend spending the little bit of money required to print PDFs.
+Print them, mark on them, doodle on them, highlight them.
+Studies have shown that hand-written notes are better for intellectual development.
+I suspect the same will eventually be discovered for reading.

 ### Assignments